 It’s time to do the SWOT Analysis of the Louis Vuitton luxury brand.
 Strengths, weaknesses, opportunities and threats of Louis Vuitton Marketing Strategy are listed below.

 The strengths of Louis Vuitton are as follows.

-The quality is clearly the focus of Louis Vuitton marketing strategy.
+The quality is clearly the focus of Vuitton marketing strategy.
 They put a lot of effort into it and employ highly ranked designers who pay close attention to it.
 This is also a way for the company to demonstrate its degree of luxury by supplying customers with the highest-quality materials.
 The brand achieves brand recognition through the use of marketing methods such as campaigns, commercials, special offers, and so on.

 WEAKNESSES OF LOUIS VUITTON

 There are some weaknesses in Louis Vuitton marketing strategy as explained below.

 Louis Vuitton, a French brand, can sometimes sound like discrimination towards other renowned nations and cultures.
 It charges a hefty amount for every product it produces.
 It starts at least 1,500 USD for an item that is unquestionably closer to high-end brands than a substandard one.
 This fact leads some consumers to avoid buying Louis Vuitton products from the brand’s original stores.